Breakdown points of Fermat-Weber problems under gauge distances: Uniform robustness

-Note that altering the weights on $C$ such that $w_C\nearrow w_A/(1+\sigma)$ makes $\kappa$ go to infinity.
-In particular, the closer $w_C$ is to the threshold $w_A/(1+\sigma)$, the larger the bounded set $K$ containing all the optima of the corrupted Fermat--Weber problem.
-In the next example, we show that we cannot select $K$ independently of the weight $w_C$, in general.
+Note that altering the size of the corruption such that $\tau\nearrow 1/(1+\sigma)$ makes $\kappa$ go to infinity.
+In particular, the closer $\tau$ is to the breakdown point $1/(1+\sigma)$, the larger the bounded set $K$ containing all the optima of the corrupted Fermat--Weber problems.
+In other words, we can use the proof of Theorem~\ref{th:lowerBound} to check uniform robustness and we show, in the next example, that we cannot select $K$ independently of $\tau$ for every gauge.

-\begin{example} Let $A$ be a set of three points in $\RR^2$ and $\gamma$ the Euclidean norm $\|\cdot\|$ (of skewness $1$).
+\begin{example} Let $A$ be a set of three points in $\RR^2$ and $\gamma$ the Euclidean norm $\|\cdot\|$ (of skewness $\sigma=1$).
 If there is a point, say $a\in A$, such that $w_a>w_A/2$, then $a$ will be the unique Fermat--Weber point whatever change we make to the other points, so the uniform bound $K=A$ can be taken in this case.
 However, this is impossible if we assume $w_a<w_A/2$ for all $a\in A$.